greg-raven/Department-21/_posts/2009-08-23-why-why-why.md

 Why do Kamikaze pilots wear helmets?

-Whose idea was it to put an ‘S’ in the word ‘lisp’?
+Whose idea was it to put an “S” in the word “lisp”?

 If people evolved from apes, why are there still apes?